|Nutrition Facts (per serving)|

-Toss the sauce with about 1 pound of hot, cooked and drained pasta.
+If serving with pasta, toss the sauce with about 1 pound of hot, cooked and drained pasta.
 Transfer the pasta and Bolognese sauce to a serving bowl.

 - Thick sauces can be a problem when they don't contain enough liquid to create the steam required to build pressure.
-Food or bits of food stuck to the bottom of the pan after sautéeing can also cause the burn notice.
+Food or bits of food stuck to the bottom of the pan after sautéing can also cause the burn notice.
 When you add the stock and wine, make sure you scrape up any food that is stuck onto the bottom of the pan.
 If you do happen to get a burn notice, scrape the bottom and add 1/4 to 1/2 cup of liquid to the pot before you proceed.

 - Replace about 1/2 pound of the beef with ground pork or use equal amounts of beef, veal, and pork.

-- Saute a few ounces of finely diced pancetta or bacon along with the vegetables.
+- Sauté a few ounces of finely diced pancetta or bacon along with the vegetables.